Residential phase 15th-30th August 2025. At Bwlch Corog, Dyfi Watershed, Cymru.

-A free forest film course, favouring people restricted from accessing nonfiction filmmaking education.
-Accommodation and food provided.
+A PAID forest film course, favouring people restricted from accessing documentary filmmaking education.

-The FFilm School is an attempt to learn nonfiction filmmaking with methods fit for a just and flourishing future, with the wellbeing of future generations prioritised.
-FFS believes that ecological change means how we make films, how we tell stories, our methods, looks and sounds, also change.
+The Ffilm School is an attempt to learn documentary filmmaking with methods fit for a just and flourishing future, with the wellbeing of future generations prioritised.
+FfS believes that ecological change means how we make films, how we tell stories, our methods, looks and sounds, also change.
 This course is for people who are politically engaged, believe that another world is possible, and want to be part of finding the way there.

-FFS is a two-week residency camping in the wildwood, where we work and play and make together.
-FFS is a ‘for fuck’s sake’ call to make films otherwise.
+FfS is a two-week residency in the woods, where we work and play and make together.
+At FfS we learn by making an ambitious film about how FfS is a ‘for fuck’s sake’ call to make films otherwise.
 Make it better.

 You’ll learn nonfiction filmmaking with high quality equipment, with experienced filmmakers, from idea generation to distribution, but with a questioning eye, ear and mind.
 What methods and ideas have we inherited which are not fit for the future?